 The “name” attribute is what really matters.
-HTML 5 introduced some new types, like email, with the ability to auto validate and those new features will be included on newsletter on future versions.
+HTML 5 introduced some new types, like email, with the ability to auto validate and those new features will be included in Newsletter on future versions.

 Here you have a list of field names.
-Only the email field, named “ne”, is required, since the simplest form you can use if the one with only an email address.
+Only the email field, named “ne”, is required, since the simplest form you can use is the one with only an email address.

 ne– the subscriber email